JOHN EDWARD BANKS

 ** graduate student co-author

 Stark, J.D., Vargas, R.I., and J.E.
 Banks.
-In press.
+2015.
 Incorporating variability in point estimates in risk assessment: bridging the gap between LC50 and population endpoints.
-Environmental Toxicology & Chemistry.
+Environmental Toxicology & Chemistry, In press.

 Banks, J.E., Stark, J.D., Vargas, R.I., and A.S.
 Ackleh.
 2014.
 Deconstructing the surrogate species concept: a life history approach to the protection of ecosystem services.
 Ecological Applications 24:770-778.